OpenDataManchester/Open3P/docs/5_Controlled_Lists/5_008_Component_Disruptors.md

 # Component Disruptors

 The component disruptors controlled list identifies what might cause disruption during the end of life process of a component.
+This is used in [component end of life routes relationship list](../6_Relationship_Lists/6_007_Component_End_of_Life_Routes.md).

 ## Data
 |<div style="width:200px">identifier</div>|category|detailed|